tgalal/yowsup/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: New issue
 about: Use this for creating issues.
-Please fill all required information that is relevant to your issue.
-Issues missing necessary information that was requested in this template will be closed without consideration.
+Please fill all required information relevant to your issue.
+Issues missing necessary information that was requested in this template will be closed without consideration
 title: ''
 labels: ''
 assignees: tgalal